DevGrade-Dev/hacktitude.github.io/README.md

 ### Clone the project to your local computer

 Git repository URL and credentials will be available at the start of the contest through a link.
-This link will be emailed you to.
+This link will be emailed to you.

 Use Git to clone the project to the local development environment using your credentials.
 Please note that individual team members will have own git credentials, but the repository will be common for a team.